bennysalo/predict-recidivism/README.md

 Files follow a R package structure with the following specification:

 * Analyses that require data that we are not able to make public can be found in /data-raw.
 * Analyses that can be run using the results we provide (in /data) can be found in /vignettes.
-These include analyses of discrimination and calibration.
+These include analyses of discrimination and calibration plus descriptive statistics for all variables.
+The descriptive statistics as an extention to Table 2 in the revised manuscript can be accessed through [this link](vignettes/descriptive_statistics.md)